Martirosyan-Davit/tg-reactions/README-en.md

 Main script for the application, orchestrating account processing and message reactions.

-### `channels.json`
+### `sys-channels.json`

 Contains channel names and links for interaction.

+### `channels-config.txt`

+This text file allows for easy configuration of channel names and emojis for reactions.
+Configure your desired channels and reaction emojis in a simple, line-by-line format for straightforward editing and updating.

+### `setup_channels_json.py`

+Script responsible for converting the `channels-config.txt` into the `sys-channels.json` format required by the application.

+### Updating Channel Configurations

+To update your channel reactions and subscriptions:

+1. Edit the `channels-config.txt` file with your desired channel names, reaction ranges, and emojis.
+2. Run the `main.py` script to validate and transform your configurations into the `sys-channels.json` file.

 ### `proxies.txt`

 Text file with proxy details formatted as `host:port:username:password` per line.
 Used by `setup_proxies.py` to configure account proxy settings.

-This setup ensures a flexible and configurable application for automatically reacting to Telegram messages, optionally using proxies for account connections and supporting channel subscriptions.
+This setup ensures a flexible and configurable application for automatically reacting to Telegram messages, by using proxies for account connections and supporting channel subscriptions.